 PLEASE NOTE—these articles are posted for scholarly, personal use under U.S. and Canadian fair use guidelines.
 Any academic citation or excerpting must be with proper attribution.
 For permission for any other use, please contact me.

 "Communities of Detection: Social Network Analysis and Detective Fiction."
-Co-authored with Syed Ahmed, Faiyaz al-Zamal, and Derek Ruths (under review).
+Co-authored with Syed Ahmed, Faiyaz al-Zamal, and Derek Ruths (forthcoming).

 "Mr. Bennet, his coachman, and the Archbishop walk into a bar but only one of them gets recognized: On The Difficulty of Detecting Characters in Literary Texts."
 Co-authored with Hardik Vala, David Jurgens, and Derek Ruths.
 Conference on Empirical Methods in Natural Language Processing (EMNLP-2015).